startup-cto/blog/content/writing-markdown-with-jsx.md

 slug: writing-markdown-with-jsx
 date_published: 2021-01-05T22:11:04.000Z
 date_updated: 2021-01-05T22:11:04.000Z
+tags:
+- React
+- TypeScript
-tags: React, TypeScript, Open source
+- Open source
 excerpt: >
   One of the reasons that React got so popular is definitively the syntax it introduced: Writing HTML-like code to declaratively describe components just feels good.
 But this brought me to the question: Why is this syntax only used for React, basically for describing HTML?
 Well, it isn't.
 ---